Serving Denver, CO &

 Mindful Health Psychology is a practice offering in-person and online therapy for Denver, CO.
 Mindful Health Psychology is also able to provide online therapy to most other states (see FAQs for details on specific states served).
 We specialize in therapy for anxiety, depression, distress during pregnancy, postpartum anxiety, coping with miscarriage and pregnancy loss, PMDD, coping with fertility-related stressors, birth trauma, coping with a chronic medical condition, insomnia, nightmares, circadian rhythm disorders, and hypersomnia disorders.

-We provide both in-person and online therapy to give you options and make treatment more accessible, which means you can be located in Denver, Chicago, Miami, Princeton, Seattle, and beyond!
+We provide both in-person and online therapy to give you options and make treatment more accessible, which means you can be located in Denver, Boulder, Chicago, Philadelphia, Miami, Princeton, Seattle, and beyond to receive perinatal mental health treatment!

 References